MahdiHajibabaei/unified-embedding/README.md

 1. Request the audio files from *Nagrani et al.* and extract the wav files to a directory that would be refered to as *base_address*.

 2. Follow the instructions to *make* the caffe and pycaffe for each aforementioned caffe build, since they contain all the modules in a typical Caffe build there is no need to have Caffe pre-installed on your computer.
-Add Pycaffe's path to the *PYTHONPATH* environment variable by putting the following to the .bashrc "export PYTHONPATH={PATH_TO_CAFFE}/python"
+Add Pycaffe's path to the *PYTHONPATH* environment variable by putting the following to the .bashrc:

+export PYTHONPATH={PATH_TO_CAFFE}/python

 3. Clone this directory